Portola, California

 Portola (/pɔrˈtəʊlə/ por-TOH-lə) is the only incorporated city in Plumas County, California, United States.
-The population was 2,104 at the 2010 census, down from 2,227 at the 2000 census.
+The population was 2,100 at the 2020 census, down from 2,104 at the 2010 census.
 Portola is located on the Middle Fork of the Feather River and was named after Spanish explorer Gaspar de Portolá, although he did not explore this area.

 Portola is a crew change site on the Western Pacific Railroad (now Union Pacific Railroad) Feather River Route over the Sierra Nevada.
 The city is also home to the Western Pacific Railroad Museum (formerly Portola Railroad Museum), one of the largest railroad museums in the Western United States.
 The museum is famous for its Run A Locomotive program, where the public can participate in a "fantasy experience" program allowing them to run a railroad locomotive on the museum grounds.
+The railroad tradition also extends to a yearly local event called “Railroad Days”.

 Portola was in the national media spotlight in 1996–1997 when a conflict occurred between the local community and the Department of Fish and Game over how to deal with an invasive species of northern pike in Lake Davis.
 The lake was chemically treated in 1997 to eradicate the fish, but they reappeared in 1999.
 In early September 2007, the California Department of Fish and Game eradicated the pike using CFT Legumine, a new liquid formulation of rotenone.

-Geography and climate
+Geography

+The town of Portola sits along both sides of the middle fork of the Feather River, in Plumas County, on the upper eastern part of Northern California.
+Portola lies off the eastern slopes of the Sierra Nevada.
+The local landscape is best described as being part of the Feather River drainage, which flows westward down the Feather River Canyon.